 How often do 2006 Chevrolet Colorado brake pads need to be replaced?
 It depends largely on your driving style and terrain.
 The majority of brake pads last between 30,000 and 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Colorado right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Colorados that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Colorado, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Colorado engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t stop it, it’s as good as scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For instance, rotors may start to warp when you drive on worn brake pads, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Go to your local Firestone Complete Auto Care for 2006 Chevrolet Colorado brake repairs.
 We offer a variety of brake services like brake pad/shoe removal and replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Schedule an appointment today for Chevrolet Colorado brake service and repair.

 You rely on your Chevrolet Colorado to get you where you need to be.
 When something breaks, we're ready.
 Click on a repair below to learn more about 2006 Chevrolet Colorado repairs.